Seven dead in IS attack on bus carrying Egyptian Christians - Journal du Cameroun

 Gunmen attacked a bus carrying Coptic Christians in central Egypt on Friday, killing seven in the latest assault on the religious minority claimed by the Islamic State group.

-The attackers opened fire on the bus of pilgrims in Minya province after they had visited a monastery, the local bishop told AFP.
+The attackers opened fire on the bus of pilgrims in Minya province after the occupants had visited the Saint Samuel monastery, the local bishop told AFP.

-Bishop Makarios of Minya said the wounded had been taken to a hospital in Beni Mazar, around 200 kilometres (120 miles) south of Cairo.
+Bishop Makarios of Minya said the wounded were taken to a hospital in Beni Mazar, around 200 kilometres (120 miles) south of Cairo.

-The attack took place on the road back from the Saint Samuel monastery, he added, as the bus was heading to the city of Sohag.
+The Coptic Church in a statement released the names of the seven “martyrs” — including two women — who died in the attack.

+Heavy deployments of security forces blocked roads leading towards the scene of the shooting, an AFP reporter said.

-A security source confirmed that seven people were killed in the attack and seven wounded.
+A security source confirmed that seven people were killed in the attack and said seven were wounded.

 The Islamic State group claimed the attack in a message via its propaganda agency Amaq.

-“Those who carried out the ambush… in Minya are fighters of the Islamic State,” Amaq said in a statement on the Telegram messaging app.
+“Those who carried out the ambush… in Minya are fighters of the Islamic State,” it said in a statement on the Telegram messaging app.

 Egyptian state television said security forces were on Friday afternoon still in pursuit of the attackers.

-President Abdel Fattah al-Sisi offered his support to the victims in a statement on Twitter.
+President Abdel Fattah al-Sisi observed a minute of silence at a youth forum he was attending and called Coptic Pope Tawadros II to offer his condolences.

-“I am mourning with deep sadness the martyrs who fell today at the hands of traitors who are trying to harm the tightly-knit fabric of the nation,” Sisi said.
+“I am mourning with deep sadness the martyrs who fell today at the hands of traitors who are trying to harm the tightly-knit fabric of the nation,” the president said in a statement released on Twitter.

 “I wish the wounded a quick recovery and confirm our determination to continue our efforts to fight the darkness of terrorism and pursue the criminals.”